MantasBaksys/mantasbaksys.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student at the Computer Lab, University of Cambridge
+role: PhD student in Computer Science, University of Cambridge

 # Short bio (displayed in user profile at end of posts)
 bio: